 If your parents (mother and father) are in good health, with no major health issues, it should not be too difficult to obtain coverage for them, and the premiums will be lower.

 Keep in mind that in order to get a life insurance policy on a parent, you'll need their consent.
-So, if a parent is showing signs of dementia, make sure to get it before it gets too advanced, so they still can give the consent.
+So, if an aging parent is showing signs of dementia, make sure to get it before it gets too advanced, so they still can give the consent.

-Comparing rates from many different companies is the only way to make sure your are getting the most affordable and best life insurance rates.
+Comparing rates from many different companies is the only way to make sure you are getting the most affordable and best life insurance rates.

 Sometimes quotes will vary by hundreds of dollars per year from company to company, so by comparing many quotes, you'll find the cheapest rates possible for your mom and/or dad.